scaleflex/react-cloudimage-responsive/README.md

 The lazyLoad configuration to [LazyLoad](https://github.com/twobin/react-lazyload#props) component.

-To see the full cloudimage documentation [click here](https://docs.cloudimage.io/go/cloudimage-documentation)
+To see the full Cloudimage documentation, [click here](https://docs.cloudimage.io/go/cloudimage-documentation).

 ## <a name="examples_workarounds"></a>Examples & workarounds
 * [See all](https://github.com/scaleflex/react-cloudimage-responsive/blob/master/examples/EXAMPLES.md)